 Potential vendor lock-in: Enterprises that use BaaS solutions may be subject to vendor lock-in.
 This can make it difficult and expensive to switch to a different provider.

-Blockchain technology is beginning to gain mainstream adoption as organizations.
+Blockchain technology is beginning to gain mainstream adoption by organizations.
 It realizes its potential to streamline processes, reduce costs, and increase security.
 Many organizations are still hesitant to adopt the technology due to the lack of understanding and expertise within their organization.
 This is where Blockchain-as-a-Service (BaaS) can play a crucial role.